All My Friends

 Board Member, Melbourne Art Library | 2024 - Present

-Artist Committee Member, West Space Gallery | 2023 - Present
+Artist Committee Member, West Space Gallery | 2023 - 2024

-Research Assistant, Monash University, Australian Research Council funded project ‘Protocols for Indigenous-led creative practice’ | 2022 - Present
+Research Assistant, Monash University, Australian Research Council funded project ‘Protocols for Indigenous-led creative practice’ | 2022 - 2025

-Marrawuddi Arts and Culture Volunteer, Darwin Aboriginal Art Fair | Aug 2022
+Marrawuddi Arts and Culture Volunteer, Darwin Aboriginal Art Fair | 2022

 Research Assistant, Monash University, Wominjeka Djeembana Research Lab | 2021 - 2022